SelinaHhan/RecipeAnalysis/README.md

 `prop_carbohydrates`

 This column estimates what fraction of total calories in the recipe comes from carbohydrates.
 The carbohydrates (PDV) column gives the % Daily Value for carbs.
 Then we convert this PDV into grams of carbohydrates by multiplying by 150 grams (100% daily value for carbs is assumed to be 150g).Since 1 gram of carbohydrate = 4 kcal, we multiply the result by 4 to get the total calories from carbohydrates.
-Finally, we then divide this value by the total calories in the recipe to compute the proportion
+Finally, we then divide this value by the total calories in the recipe to compute the proportion.

 `prop_fat`